mfpjayb/maf.js-docs/component.md

 ## Hooks

-Hooks are functions that lets you run a block of codes when your component triggers a lifecyle event.
+Hooks are functions that lets you run a block of codes when your component triggers a lifecycle event.

-Below are the available lifecyle hooks:
+Below are the available lifecycle hooks:

 | Hooks                 | |
 | ---                   | --- |